jisosomppi/log-analysis/builds/rsyslog-logstash-es-kibana/Cleanup.md

 **This is a working solution on ubuntu 18.04.
 I doupt it would work on a live-usb.
 This documents becomes partially invalid once I add a proper client and server structure.**

-1) [Install](https://github.com/jisosomppi/log-analysis/blob/master/builds/rsyslog-logstash-es-kibana/Installations.md) Java, Logstash, Elasticsearch and Kibana
+1) [Installing](https://github.com/jisosomppi/log-analysis/blob/master/builds/rsyslog-logstash-es-kibana/Installations.md) Java, Logstash, Elasticsearch and Kibana was the first step for me.
-2) Uncomment lines regarding IP and port in *elasticsearch.yml*.
-Also replace "localhost" with your proper IP.
+2) Uncommenting and replacing lines regarding IP address and port in *elasticsearch.yml* lets you connect to Elasticsearch remotely.
-3) Activate TCP and UDP modules in rsyslog.conf
+3) At this point I uncommented *imudp* and *imtcp* modules to activate tcp & udp reception in rsyslog.conf under */etc*
-4) Tell Rsyslog to send data to Logstash in /etc/rsyslog.d/60-output.conf by adding line with `*.* @Your_IP:10514;json-template`.
+4) I enabled Rsyslog to send data to Logstash in /etc/rsyslog.d/60-output.conf by adding line with `*.* @Your_IP:10514;json-template`.
-5) Prepare JSON template and add it to Rsyslog.d (I named it 01-json-template.conf)
+5) Next I prepare my JSON template and added it to Rsyslog.d (I named it 01-json-template.conf).
-6) Add logstash.conf to /etc/logstash/conf.d/
+6) I created my logstash.conf to /etc/logstash/conf.d/.
+This directory shoud be empty by default.
 ```
 input {
   udp {